dlstreamer/pipeline-server/README.md

 tail -f /tmp/results_audio_events.txt
 ```

-As the audio is being analyzed and as events detected, you will see detection results in the output.
+As the audio is being analyzed and events are detected, you will see detection results in the output.

 Expected Output: